 This program embraces the cultural diversity in the community and provides an opportunity for young people to build their leadership skills.

-YPLD is built on the conceptual framework of Leisure and Community Development as defined by one's Community Engagement (SL- CED) to provide an avenue where individuals can gain practical leisure experiences, enhance their holistic development, build on their work ethics and improve their professional competencies.
+YPLD is built on the conceptual framework of Serious Leisure and Community Development as defined by one's Community Engagement (SL- CED) to provide an avenue where individuals can gain practical leisure experience, enhance their holistic development, build on their work ethics and improve their professional competencies.

 This lecture series has brought distinguished individuals to campus to speak on the topic of youth programs and services.
 An Advisory Board of 7- 9 individuals has been established to provide guidance and oversight to the programs and services to the Institute for Youth Leaders.
 It is envisioned the membership on the advisory Board will be drawn partially from the University of Northern Iowa and from other organizations and institutions nationally and internationally.